simplex-chat/simplex-chat/blog/20241210-simplex-network-v6-2-servers-by-flux-business-chats.md

 SimpleX Chat and [Flux](https://runonflux.com) (Influx Technology Limited) made an agreement to include messaging and file servers operated by Flux into the app.

-SimpleX network is decentralized by design, but in the previous versions users had to find other servers online or host servers themselves to use servers other than operated by us.
+SimpleX network is decentralized by design, but in the users of the previous app versions had to find other servers online or host servers themselves to use any other servers than operated by us.

-Now all users can choose between servers of two companies, use both of them, and continue using any other servers.
+Now all users can choose between servers of two companies, use both of them, and continue using any other servers they host or available online.

-To use Flux servers you have to enable them when the app offers them or at any point later via Network & servers settings in the app.
+To use Flux servers enable them when the app offers it, or at any point later via Network & servers settings in the app.

-When both SimpleX Chat and Flux servers are enabled, the app will choose servers of different operators in each connection to receive messages and for [private message routing](./20240604-simplex-chat-v5.8-private-message-routing-chat-themes.md), increasing metadata privacy for all users.
+When both SimpleX Chat and Flux servers are enabled, the app will use servers of both operators in each connection to receive messages and for [private message routing](./20240604-simplex-chat-v5.8-private-message-routing-chat-themes.md), increasing metadata privacy for all users.

-Read more about why SimpleX network has to have multiple operators in [our previous post](./20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md).
+Read more about why SimpleX network benefits from multiple operators in [our previous post](./20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md).

-You can also readabout our plan [how network operators will make money](https://github.com/simplex-chat/simplex-chat/blob/stable/docs/rfcs/2024-04-26-commercial-model.md), while continuing to protect users privacy, based on network design rather than on trust to operators, and without any cryptocurrency emission.
+You can also read about our plan [how network operators will make money](https://github.com/simplex-chat/simplex-chat/blob/stable/docs/rfcs/2024-04-26-commercial-model.md), while continuing to protect users privacy, based on network design rather than on trust to operators, and without any cryptocurrency emission.

 ### Business chats

 <img src="./images/20241210-business.png" width=288 class="float-to-right">

-We use SimpleX Chat to provide support to SimpleX Chat users, and we also see some other organizations offering SimpleX Chat as a support channel.
+We use SimpleX Chat to provide support to SimpleX Chat users, and we also see some other companies offering SimpleX Chat as a support channel.

-The problem of providing support via general purpose messaging platforms is that the customers prefer knowing when they talk to a bot, and when to a human, and also who they are talking with.
+One of the problem of providing support via general purpose messengers is that the customers don't see who they talk to, as they can in all dedicated support systems.

-It is not possible to achieve with the usual contact address in SimpleX Chat, as it creates a new one-to-one conversation with every new contact.
+It is not possible in most messengers, including SimpleX Chat prior to v6.2 - every new customer joins a one-to-one conversation, where the customers see that they talk to a company, not knowing if it's a bot or a human.

-Business chats solve this problem: all you have to do is to enable the toggle under the contact address in your chat profile.
+The new business chats in SimpleX Chat solve this problem: to use them enable the toggle under the contact address in your chat profile.
+It is safe to do, and you can always toggle it off, if needed - the address itself does not change.

-Once you do it, the application will be creating a new business conversation with each customer where multiple people can participate.
-Business conversation is a hybrid of one-to-one and group conversation.
-In the list of chats you will see customer name and avatar, and the customer will see business name and avatar.
-But inside it works as a group, allowing cuatomer to see who sent the message, and allowing you to add other participants from the business side, for delegation and escalation of customer questions.
+Once you do it, the app will be creating a new business chat with each connecting customer where multiple people can participate.
+Business chat is a hybrid of one-to-one and group conversation.
+In the list of chats you will see customer names and avatars, and the customer will see your business name and avatar, like with one-to-one conversations.
+But inside it works as a group, allowing customer to see who sent the message, and allowing you to add other participants from the business side, for delegation and escalation of customer questions.

-This can be done manually, and you can automate these conversations using bots that can answer some customer questions and then add a human to the conversation when appropriate or requested by the customer.
-The current capabilities for bots are limited, but we will be offering more bot-related features and a simpler way to program bots very soon - watch our announcements.
+This can be done manually, or you can automate these conversations using bots that can answer some customer questions and then add a human to the conversation when appropriate or requested by the customer.
+We will be offering more bot-related features to the app and a simpler way to program bots very soon - watch our announcements.

 ### Better user experience